alcarney/blog/content/blog/learning-vulkan-p1.md

-title = "Learning Vulkan: Enumerating Physical Devices" author = ["Alex Carney"] description = "Enumerating Vulkan compatible physical devices" date = 2020-01-01T21:00:00+01:00 tags = ["c", "vulkan", "graphics"] draft = true
+title = "Learning Vulkan: Enumerating Physical Devices" author = ["Alex Carney"] description = "Enumerating Vulkan compatible physical devices" date = 2020-01-08 tags = ["c", "vulkan", "graphics"] draft = false
 +++

-Being an API for talking to various GPU and other compute devices every Vulkan program starts off by looking for an appropriate [physical device][VkPhysicalDevice] to use.
-In this post I write a little C program that simply initialises the Vulkan API and lists out the available devices in the system.
+Being an API for talking to GPUs and other compute devices every Vulkan program starts off by looking for an appropriate [physical device][VkPhysicalDevice] to use.
+In this post I write a little C program that initialises the Vulkan API and lists out the available devices in the system.

 {{< highlight plain >}}